-The great Impressionists painters emerged in 1870s France.
-The group of painters are known for rejecting the strict rules of fine art and looking at the world through their art in new ways.
+The great Impressionists painters emerged in 1870’s France.
+Known for rejecting the strict rules of fine art and looking at the world through their art in new ways.
 Instead of realistic portraits in a studio these painters thought they could use the fleeting nature of the light from the sun in front of their subjects outside.
 This brought about more awareness of light and colour.
 The brushwork became quick and in short dabs to depict light and sun.

 Winter 2019, I have planted the remaining Delbard Painters selection not previously planted until now.
 I hope to be able to add more photos of Mitsouko, Grimaldi, Guy Savoy, Pink Intuition and Henri Matisse very soon.
 Bring on spring.

 My garden is my most beautiful masterpiece.Claude Monet